shrikanth95/Air-Quality-Modeling/AQM_Functions_Summary.md

 }
 ```

-For an averaging time *τ*, the function computes the 24 hour seasonality over the week from the August data-set and also stores it in a .csv file with title where *x* = *τ* × 60 to avoid re-computation -- similar to a cache.
+For an averaging time *τ*, the function computes the 24 hour seasonality over the week from the August dataset and also stores it in a .csv file with title where *x* = *τ* × 60 to avoid recomputation -- similar to a cache.

 -   Input: Averaging time *τ*
 -   Output: Data frame of length $\\frac{ 7 \\times 24}{\\tau}$